sergeynordicresults/sergeynordicresults.github.io/index.md

  > "the 1/3 of a country knows only russian language, it's a discrimination"

- In my city I dont know ANYONE who doesnt know ukrainian
+ In my city I don't know ANYONE who doesnt know ukrainian

  I AM: